dsihi/cividis/README.md

 References
 ----------

-The colormap in the `cividis` package was [created](https://github.com/pnnl/cmaputil) and [published](https://arxiv.org/ftp/arxiv/papers/1712/1712.01662.pdf) by Jamie R. Nuñez and her colleagues, along with the code to generate such colormaps, here: <https://github.com/pnnl/cmaputil>.
+The colormap in the `cividis` package was [created](https://github.com/pnnl/cmaputil) and [published](https://arxiv.org/ftp/arxiv/papers/1712/1712.01662.pdf) by Jamie R. Nuñez and her colleagues.

 The package is mainly a cheeky copy of the beautiful [`viridis` package for R](https://github.com/sjmgarnier/viridis) that was created by [Simon Garnier](https://twitter.com/sjmgarnier), [Noam Ross](https://twitter.com/noamross), and [Bob Rudis](https://twitter.com/hrbrmstr).